 - Get written consent for every image: Before posting any patient photos, collect signed media release forms.
 This protects your practice and builds trust with patients who see you take privacy seriously.

-Primary KPI: Track engagement rates on before/after social posts versus other content types, and monitor conversion rates on service pages with galleries versus those without.
+What to measure: Track engagement rates on before/after social posts versus other content types, and monitor conversion rates on service pages with galleries versus those without.

 4. Educational Reels: Debunking Pain Myths, Showing the Procedure, and Post-Treatment Glow